 The Collaborative Writing Consultancy provides College of Education graduate students with a writing tutor who can assist with academic writing: to revise, discuss and offer a one-to-one “workshop” setting as you prepare your papers.
 This is a collaborative process, requiring both student and tutor to improve the content of your paper.

-Carrie Aldrich is a first year PhD student in the Language, Literacy and Culture Program.
+Carrie Aldrich is a second year PhD student in the Language, Literacy and Culture Program.
 She has an M.A. in Applied Linguistics from the University of Alaska, Fairbanks and Bachelor’s degrees in Sociology and Secondary English Education from Indiana University.
-She spent the last four years teaching reading and writing courses to Pre-Medical students at King Saud bin Abdulaziz University in Riyadh, Saudi Arabia.
-Before that, she taught a variety of literacy-based courses at the University of Alaska, Fairbanks, including work with rural campuses.
-She has been collaborating with students on their writing for over 12 years.
+She has taught a variety of literacy-based courses at King Saud bin Abdulaziz University in Riyadh, Saudi Arabia and the University of Alaska, Fairbanks.
+In addition to her work at the CWC, she is teaching a course called Language and Learning through the College of Education.
+She has been collaborating with writers for over 13 years.

-Amanda Gallogly is a part-time student in the Language, Literacy and Culture Program.
+Amanda Gallogly is a doctoral student in the Language, Literacy and Culture Program.
 She has an MSW and a BA in English and Spanish literature, all from the University of Iowa.
 After her undergraduate program, she spent ten years living in Santiago, Chile, where she provided ESL, translation, and interpretation services through her own consulting agency.
-She has extensive experience preparing clients both to present at international conferences and ready their articles for publication in a variety of English-medium academic journals.
-She has been working in the Writing Center at the English-Philosophy Building for the past year and is thrilled to be joining the CWC team.
+She has extensive experience preparing clients to present at international conferences and ready their articles for publication in a variety of English-medium academic journals.
+She collaborates with writers at both the Writing Center at the English-Philosophy Building and the CWC.

 The UI’s College of Education’s Collaborative Writing Consultancy provides graduate students with a writing tutor who can assist with academic writing: to revise, discuss and offer a one-to-one “workshop” setting as you prepare your papers.
 This is a collaborative process, requiring both student and tutor to improve the content of your paper.
 We will accomplish this in the following ways: